 Our Shared and Reseller servers keep a list in sync with companies that monitor IP addresses that are sending spam.
 If a sender's IP address is on this list, then our servers will block email from the IP until the sender's IP is no longer on the list.

 Our list is updated every four hours which will allow for mail to continue normal delivery if the sender has their IP address removed from the blacklist.
-If you wish to receive email from a domain that is on a blacklist you will need to get a VPS server.

 - Go to the blacklist check tool at mxtoolbox.com

 - Enter the server name or IP address the email originated from.